Silesians: Modern history

 In 1742, most of Silesia was seized in the War of the Austrian Succession by King Frederick the Great of Prussia, who named himself a 'Piast prince' (he was actually a remote descendant) in his first declaration.
 The remainder of Silesia, known as Cieszyn Silesia, remained in the Austrian Empire.
 The Prussian part of Silesia constituted the Province of Silesia until 1918.
 Later, the province was split into the Prussian provinces of Upper and Lower Silesia.
 Owing to the development of education, a rebirth of Polish culture took place in the second half of the 1800s in Silesia, which was connected with the emergence of a Polish national movement of a clearly Catholic character.
 At the beginning of the twentieth century, the fact that Silesians were part of the Polish nation was not questioned.
 The language and culture of the self-declared Polish Silesians were put under the pressure of the Prussian Kulturkampf policies, which attempted to Germanize them in culture and language.
 The process of Germanisation was never completely successful.
 The cultural distance of Upper Silesians from the German population resulted in the development of Polish national awareness at the turn of the nineteenth and twentieth centuries, culminating in the pro-Polish movements at the end of World War I.

+German and later by Moravian neighbors called the Slavic Upper Silesians Wasserpolen.
+This name has been known since at least the 17th century and seems to refer to the Polish population in a German-Polish border region.
+On the other hand, Germans in Upper Silesia were called Rajchy (those from the Reich).
+As the result of the division of Silesia between Prussia and Austria, the terms Prusocy (the Prussians) and Cesarocy (the Imperial) also appeared.
+Prusocy referred to the inhabitants of Prussian Silesia, Cesarocy to those of Austrian Silesia.
+The latter referred both to the inhabitants of Cieszyn Silesia and, in part, to the western, Austrian partition of Poland, i.e. the western part of the Krakow region.
+Older people still know on these terms, which reflect a border that ceased to exist after World War I. The name Prusocy was later replaced by Hanysy, and is often used by Upper Silesians to refer to themselves, although the term sounds offensive to the ears of Polish newcomers (przybyszy) who arrived after 1945.